Millicent

-Millicent or Milicent is a female given name that has been in use since the Middle Ages.
-The English form Millicent derives from the Old French Melisende, from the Germanic amal "work" and swinth "strength".
+Millicent or Milicent is a feminine given name that has been in use since the Middle Ages.
+The English form Millicent derives from the Old French Melisende, stemming from the Germanic name Amalasuintha (from amal meaning 'work' and swinth meaning 'strength').
+The name has gone through many variations, with Melisent first being more usual, eventually giving way to the now more common Millicent.